WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Methodology

 is minimized under the given quantizer $q$.
 The constant $d_{\mathrm{out}}^{-1} d_{\mathrm{batch}}^{-1}$ is added to simplify the analysis later.

-\textbf{Block-independent constraint.} While the weights can be pre-quantized, the activations must be transformed and quantized \textit{dynamically} at inference time.
-To reduce the computational overhead and simplify the problem, we constrain the transforms $\bm{T}_{\mathrm{W}}$ and $\bm{T}_{\mathrm{X}}$ to be block-diagonal, and the quantizer $q$ to be an RTN (round-to-nearest) quantizer with AbsMax (the maximum absolute value within a group) scales.
-We assume that the quantization is applied to each sub-column vector of shape $d \times 1$ and that the transform block size aligns with the quantization group size $d$ ($d$ is a factor of $d_{\mathrm{in}}$, and $d$ is a power of $2$).
-Denote
+\textbf{Block-independent constraint.} While the weights can be pre-quantized, the activations must be transformed and quantized dynamically at inference time.
+To reduce the computational overhead of these operations, it is common~\citep{egiazarian2025bridginggappromiseperformance} to constrain $\bm{T}_{\mathrm{W}}, \bm{T}_{\mathrm{X}}$ to be block-diagonal transforms, and $q$ to be an RTN (round-to-nearest) quantizer with AbsMax (the maximum absolute value within a group) scales.
+We assume that the quantization is applied to each sub-column vector of shape $d \times 1$ and that the transform block size aligns with the quantization group size $d$, with $d$ being a factor of $d_{\mathrm{in}}$ and a power of $2$.
+Denote the block partitions of the matrices as